brettz9/atyourcommand/README.md

 1. Have a mechanism to return from a WebAppFind-opened web app back to the page which was the source of its content (e.g., in case one accidentally didn't grab enough text or whatever)
+1. Option to have context menu items, based on the substitutions used (in addition to user choice), cause them to only appear under certain, correct conditions (but ensure commands can utilize multiple components (e.g., highlighted link and page HTML).
+1. Could create a convention to get data out of a plug-in by right-click (and demo - see [MDN](https://developer.mozilla.org/en-US/Add-ons/Plugins/Gecko_Plugin_API_Reference/Scripting_plugins#How_to_call_plugin_native_methods));
+also for a full-page plugin (see https://developer.mozilla.org/en-US/Add-ons/Plugins/Gecko_Plugin_API_Reference/Plug-in_Basics )?
+Note that plugins are [deprecated](https://developer.mozilla.org/en-US/Add-ons/Plugins), however.

 # To-dos related to context-aware power-use or web-desktop interaction but beyond current scope of atyourcommand